 Gabriel Gelke is currently a sophomore at McQuaid Jesuit High School in Rochester, New York.
 Gabe has 4.0 GPA and is a starting Varsity Football player.
 He is also co-editor of the yearbook, a member of the High School Chorus and Music Ministry.
 He recently sang in the Rochester Philharmonic Orchestra's Gala Holiday Pops Show as a member of the High School Chorus.
 Gabe is an altar server at his local parish and participates in many community service opportunities organized by his school.
 Gabe plans to go to college to study International Relations and hopes to someday work for the State Department.

 Gabriel's essay Mike Krzyzewski: A Proud Polish-American is posted here. (go to essay text)

 Polish Heritage Society, Rochester, NY - Literary Competition (see information page)

-Criteria: For a matching award, the affiliate must notify the Literary Competition Chair with the following information.
+Criteria: For a matching award, the affiliate must notify the Literary Awards Chair with the following information.

 - A notification of the date of the competition.

 - The winner's name and any other requested data must be forwarded after the judging.